cloudfoundry/prometheus-boshrelease/README.md

   -v metrics_environment=
 ```

+*NOTE: `metrics_environment` is an arbitrary name to identify your environment (`test`, `nyc-prod`, ...)*

-**NOTE**: if you have configured your [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to use [UAA user management](http://bosh.io/docs/director-users-uaa.html) (via the [uaa.yml](https://github.com/cloudfoundry/bosh-deployment/blob/master/uaa.yml) ops file) we recommend adding the [add-bosh-exporter-uaa-clients.yml](https://github.com/cloudfoundry-community/prometheus-boshrelease/blob/master/manifests/operators/bosh/add-bosh-exporter-uaa-clients.yml) op file to your [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) and then adding the [enable-bosh-uaa.yml](https://github.com/cloudfoundry-community/prometheus-boshrelease/blob/master/manifests/operators/enable-bosh-uaa.yml) ops file to the prometheus deployment by running the following command (filling the required variables with your own values):
+If you have configured your [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) to use [UAA user management](http://bosh.io/docs/director-users-uaa.html) (via the [uaa.yml](https://github.com/cloudfoundry/bosh-deployment/blob/master/uaa.yml) ops file) we recommend adding the [add-bosh-exporter-uaa-clients.yml](https://github.com/cloudfoundry-community/prometheus-boshrelease/blob/master/manifests/operators/bosh/add-bosh-exporter-uaa-clients.yml) op file to your [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) and then adding the [enable-bosh-uaa.yml](https://github.com/cloudfoundry-community/prometheus-boshrelease/blob/master/manifests/operators/enable-bosh-uaa.yml) ops file to the prometheus deployment by running the following command (filling the required variables with your own values):

 ```
 bosh -d prometheus deploy manifests/prometheus.yml \